 These beliefs have guided Nike from its inception until today.
 It takes CSR (Corporate Social Responsibility) very seriously and is continually striving to reduce the negative impact its manufacturing practices have on the environment.

 Sustainability is incredibly important for any brand.
 People are growing increasingly aware of what brands are doing and how they affect the rest of the world.
 If the brand isn’t showing any effort and progress, then they risk losing customers.
+This has to do with everything from bioplastic packaging innovation, to the way they source their materials for manufacturing.
 Employees also want to work somewhere that they can believe in and feel they can make a positive impact.

 Nike has revised its environmental strategy and this was explained in-depth in the company’s annual sustainability report.
 The company’s vision is to reduce its environmental impact by sustainable use of resources, such as materials, water, and energy.
 So, they have joined hands with their material vendors and contract manufacturers to reduce the negative impact on the environment and they hope to achieve a goal of zero discharge of hazardous chemicals into the environment by 2020.

 Nike has established a new Manufacturing Index, a rating system to evaluate its contract manufacturers worldwide and select the ones that conform to its sustainability efforts.

 Developing your own accountability system is crucial in the sustainability journey.
 Everyone starts somewhere and by developing goals and metrics, brands can improve.
 When brands make sustainability part of their vision, they are recognizing that we need to be stewards of the earth and make a difference for society and the planet we all share.

 You can develop your own vision by studying how your brand is doing now.
 Establish goals of where you want your company to be in the next few years.